nQuery512/GoodpickNFTHolder/README.md

 # GoodpickNFTHolder
-Get NFT holder from a token list
+Get NFT holder from a token-id list on Solana

 ## Requirement